Skip to main content

 How often should you re-prioritize your feature backlog?+

 Review priorities at three cadences: weekly (adjust sprint scope based on new information), monthly (reassess the quarter's roadmap based on data from recent releases), and quarterly (full reprioritization aligned with strategic planning).
-Avoid re-prioritizing daily — it creates thrash and prevents your team from building momentum.
+Avoid re-prioritizing daily.
+It creates thrash and prevents your team from building momentum.

-Free Resource
+Free PDF

 Want More Guides Like This?